-The Company has no employees (2019: none) and therefore the Directors have not commented on employee matters.
+The Company has no employees (2020: none) and therefore the Directors have not commented on employee matters.

-Section 172(1) Statement and Statement of Engagement with Stakeholders
+Section 172(1) statement

-In accordance with the Companies Act 2006 (the 'Act') (as amended by the Companies (Miscellaneous Reporting) Regulations 2018), the Directors provide the following statement describing how they have had regard to the matters set out in section172(1) of the Act, when performing their duty to promote the success of the Company under section 172.
-Further details on key actions in this regard are also contained within the Directors' Report on page 3.
+In accordance with the Companies Act 2006 ("the Act"), for the year ended 31 December 2021, the directors provide the following statement describing how they have had regard to the matters set out in section 172(1) of the Act, when preforming their duty to promote the success of the Company under section 172.
+The Directors remain mindful in all their deliberations of the long-term consequences of their decisions, as well as the importance of maintaining a reputation for high standards of business conduct and taking account of the views of key stakeholders.
+Further details on key actions in this regard are also contained within the Directors' Report on page 4.